goauthentik/authentik/website/integrations/sources/discord/index.md

 Now bind this policy to the chosen enrollment and authentication flows for the Discord OAuth source.

-### Syncing discord roles to authentik groups
+### Syncing Discord roles to authentik groups

 :::info
 Ensure that the Discord OAuth source in 'Federation & Social login' has the additional `guilds.members.read` scopes added under the 'Protocol settings'.
 :::

-Create a new 'Expression Policy' with the content below, adjusting the variables where required:
+Create a new 'Expression Policy' with the content below, adjusting the variables where required.

 #### Sync on enrollment